ralf-boltshauser/vault-8001/README.md

 - [x] redo the fighting mechanic to be like SAP

 ## Todos
-- [ ] build observability of the game that i can at every turn track how much capital or value a player has to then later investigate what are exploitable patterns
+- [ ] settings aka resetting the game and not needing to clear the browser storage
+- [ ] dynamic banks based on amount of players
+- [ ] ensure that in the early phase the gap is not opening between players

 ## Ideas
 - [ ] banks gain more cash over time